 Over the past decade, the student population has grown dramatically.
 As of 2015, we as a University are approaching 31,000 students.
 This enrollment growth has led to wonderful opportunities to increase and expand programs through the University – including within Chemistry.
 We have benefited in numerous ways from this expansion – including six new hires and multiple faculty searches.

-Oregon State University is also in the midst of a highly successful capital campaign, which stimulated our amazing alumni to give back to the University in meaningful ways.
 In September 2011, the Linus Pauling Science Center opening on the Western side of campus – named after two-time Nobel laureate and OSU alumni (1922) Linus Pauling.
 This 62 million dollar, 105,000 square foot building provides a compelling place for both research and education – through modern General Chemistry laboratories, shared instrumentation facilities and cutting edge laboratories.
 The Linus Pauling Science Center houses not only Chemistry faculty and teaching space, but also the Linus Pauling Institute.